 - In Half Wave Rectification, half wave of Alternating(AC) Voltage gets converted into Direct(DC) Voltage, while the other half gets blocked.

-- A single diode is used for Half Wave Rectification, as shown in below figure:
+- A single diode is used for Half Wave Rectification, as shown in the below figure:

-- If we reverse the direction of diode, then it will block positive pulses & will allow negative ones.
+- If we reverse the direction of the diode, it will block positive pulses & will allow negative ones.

 Full Wave Rectification

-- Hence, full wave is more efficient than half wave, as we have seen half wave simply drops half of the pulse.
+- Hence, the full wave is more efficient than a half wave, as we have seen half wave simply drops half of the pulse.

 Half Wave Rectification in Proteus ISIS

 - Proteus is one of the best software for simulating electrical/electronic circuits.

 - Basically, we have to design a really simple circuit, as shown in the below figure:

 - In order to design this half-wave rectifier, we will need these three components:

 - Sine Wave Generator.

 - So, click on the “pick” button and select these components from Proteus Library, as shown in the below figure: